Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Backwards Modeling Dust Temperature

-Fitting a modified blackbody+powerlaw function to the Cosmic Sands SEDs generally produces reasonable SED models, but even in a `best-case scenario' in which the true shape FIR SED is known, the accuracy of the dust temperatures depends on the dust content of the galaxy, specifically the dust optical depth in the FIR.
-The primary challenges in inferring dust properties from SEDs are the typically sparse FIR SED coverage and the degeneracies between luminosity, dust mass, and dust temperature that are only marginally broken with shorter wavelength FIR constraints.
+Fitting a modified blackbody+powerlaw function to the Cosmic Sands SEDs generally produces reasonable SED models, but even in a `best-case scenario' in which the true shape FIR SED is known, the accuracy of the measured dust temperatures depends on the dust content of the galaxy, specifically the dust optical depth in the FIR.
+The primary challenges in inferring dust properties from SEDs are the typically sparse FIR SED coverage and the degeneracies between both the intrinsic dust properties and the chosen model parameters that are only marginally broken with shorter wavelength FIR constraints.
 To explore how these factors contribute to modeling dust temperatures, we test two different scenarios that differ in SED coverage using the $z=6.5$ Cosmic Sands galaxy sample.